 Held in early May, just before summer begins, we anticipate and celebrate the peak of the sun’s energy even as our own energy radiates outward.
 We honor life in all its forms: the manifesting fertility of the earth — the joy of life itself — and of community.
 Each grade gifts the assembled school community, including the May Queen or King, with traditional spring dances from around the world, including dances around the May Pole.
 Everyone dresses in festive clothes and wears handmade flower garlands.
 This festival has traditionally been held after lunch and homemade lemonade and strawberry shortcake is served.

 Want to be involved?
 Please contact your class parent.
 Please note that Early Ed Festivals are on different dates - you will receive festival information from your teachers.
 All families are welcome to all festivals and you are also welcome to help at any festival if you like.
-If you have questions, please contact Joy Latimer in the school office.
+If you have questions, please email our Volunteer Coordinators.